ARMkiyas/Progress-of-Student-App/README.md

 <h2>Contributing</h2>

-<p>Contributions to the "Progress-of-Student" app are welcome!
-If you would like to contribute, please follow these guidelines:</p>
+<p>Contributions to the "Progress-of-Student" app, please follow these guidelines:</p>

 <ol>
   <li>Fork the repository.</li>